 Details and Requirements

-To qualify to register for internships in Communication, undergraduate students must be Communication majors (several COMM certificate programs allow internships as an elective/exit course) and have a cumulative GPA of 2.75.
+To qualify to register for internships in Communication, undergraduate students must be Communication majors (several COMM certificate programs allow internships as an elective/exit course) and have a cumulative GPA of 2.00.

-Students typically receive 3 hours of academic credit for a one-semester internship in which they work between 15 and 30 hours a week.
+Students typically sign up to receive 3 hours of academic credit for a one-semester internship in which they work between 10 and 15 hours a week.
 Each academic credit hour constitutes 45 hours working the internship experience over the course of the semester.
 Communication majors may complete internships ranging from 1-6 credits in the Fall and Spring, and up to 3 credits in the summer during the 8-week semester.
 The department allows up to 9 hours of internship credit over the course of the degree program.

 Internships are considered an exit course for the Communication major.
 An internship also may count as the one upper division elective required for the major.

-The internship for undergraduate students involves not only work experience but regular meetings throughout the semester with other internship students in Communication, the completion of essays that focus on the application of communication concepts and theories to the work experience, a case study from the work experience, and a final presentation based on the case study.
-The grade assigned for the internship is computed on the basis of the quality of the academic assignments, attendance at the meetings, and the employer's evaluation of the work produced.
+The internship for undergraduate students involves not only work experience, but an online course throughout the semester taken with other internship students in Communication.
+The grade assigned for the internship is computed on the basis of the quality of the academic assignments and the employer's evaluation of the work produced.
 This for-credit online course includes: